Byron Saxton

 Bryan Jesús Kelly (born August 20, 1981) is an American professional wrestling commentator, ring announcer, and former professional wrestler.
-He is currently signed to WWE, where he works as a backstage interviewer on Raw and color commentator on NXT Level Up under the ring name Byron Saxton.
+He is signed to WWE, where he works as a backstage interviewer on SmackDown under the ring name Byron Saxton.

 Kelly signed with WWE in 2007 as a wrestler and was a "rookie" on the fourth and fifth seasons of NXT.
 Following his elimination on the latter season of NXT, he began working as a play-by-play and color commentator on NXT before eventually working on other WWE programming including the company's flagship shows, Monday Night Raw and Friday Night SmackDown.
 He is also a former one-time WWE 24/7 Champion.

 Early life

 Kelly was born in Burke, Virginia.
 He was raised in Burke and Orlando, Florida.
 He studied at the University of Florida, where he worked as a producer and a reporter for WRUF-AM, WUFT-FM, and WUFT-TV.
 He graduated in 2003.
 Kelly worked as an associate producer for WJXT Channel 4 News in Jacksonville, and was then promoted to work on camera as a traffic reporter.
 It was revealed in The JBL and Cole Show that he was in the same kindergarten class with Alex Riley.
 Saxton lives in Tampa, Florida.